getnamo/GlobalEventSystem-Unreal/README.md

 #### One param

-For any other emit type with one parameter, you pass the parameter value as the second function parameter.
+For any other emit type with one parameter, you pass the parameter value of choice as the second function parameter.
 Most common types are overloaded in _EmitEvent_.
+For multi-param and complex data types wrap or use a UStruct or UObject sub-class.

 ##### FString